sleung124/BIOF501A-Project/README.md

     <img src="expected_results/preprocess_data/mitoplot.jpg">
 </figure>

-The `cell_deconvolution` folder will contain the JPEG file `deconvolution.jpg`, which displays the distribution of cell types within each capture spot with a pie chart.
+The `cell_deconvolution` folder will contain the JPEG file `deconvolution.jpg`,  which visualizes the distribution of cell types within each capture spot with a pie chart.
+Capture spots are organized according to their spatial location.
 Below is an example of this plot generated from test data, also found in the `expected_results` directory:

 <figure>
     <img src="expected_results/cell_deconvolution/deconvolution.jpg">